cagross/react-specials/README.md

 #### Finally, (if desired) configure the notify system to run automatically.
 To do so, carry out the following steps:

 There are many ways to ensure the notify component runs automatically.
-The way I have done it first requires that you first deploy the app the Heroku ( see the [Deploy section](#deploy)), then carry out the following steps:
+The way I have done it requires that you first deploy the app to Heroku (sorry, no instructions yet).
+Once the app is deployed to Heroku, carry out the following steps:

 - Open the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) for your deployed app, and click 'Add Job.'
 This will open the Job Editor (see screenshot below).
 This will execute a particular command on a set schedule.
 See next steps for configuration.